detekt/detekt/README.md

 ### <a name="formatting">Formatting</a>

+>As of `M11` the `detektIdeaFormat`-task makes the formatting rule set obsolete to a big part.
+It is highly advised to use that gradle task for indentation and spacing.
+Rules like removing OptionalUnit and converting to ExpressionBodySyntax for single return statements can still be useful.

 [KtLint](https://github.com/shyiko/ktlint) was first to support auto correct formatting according to the kotlin [coding conventions](https://kotlinlang.org/docs/reference/coding-conventions.html).
 In _detekt_ I made an effort to port over all available formatting rules to detect style violations and auto correct them.